 The Kesennuma City Memorial Museum consists of the ruins of a former high school that is located on a peninsula eight kilometers south of Kesennuma's city center and was damaged by the tsunami.
 The school was turned into an excellent museum which opened to the public in spring 2019.
 Some of the school's rooms have been preserved in the way they were left by the tsunami.

 The red steel skeleton remaining of the former Crisis Management Center in Minamisanriku is one of the disaster's foremost symbols.
 Many city workers died when the tsunami completely flooded the building and only a few people, including the town mayor, survived by clinging to the building's antenna.
-The center can currently only be viewed from the distance, but it will become the focal point of a memorial park which is scheduled to open partially in late 2019 (and fully in autumn 2020).
+The center can currently only be viewed from the distance, but it will become the focal point of a memorial park which opened partially in late 2019 (and will open fully in autumn 2020).

 Museum Hours: 9:00 to 17:00 Museum Closed: Third Wednesday of each month Museum Admission: Free